allandeboe/Focust-Web-App/README.md

 * [**Hibernate**](https://hibernate.org/) - a Java *object-relational mapping* (ORM) tool; allows one to create database tables from Java Classes; comes with the **Spring Data JPA** dependency on *Spring Initializr*, which also has support to specify *SQL* queries for the relational database if the need arises.

+* [**Mockito**](https://site.mockito.org/) - a Java Unit-testing tool that helps create mock dependencies needed for any given test.
+This is used as unit-testing with Spring ends up actually being slower due to the time taken to boot up the Spring application.

 * **MySQL Driver** - used to allow the web server to use the MySQL database (see *MySQL*).
 Changing the kind of database will require this dependency to change to another JDBC Driver Dependency in *Spring Initializr*.

 ### JavaScript / TypeScript Dependencies